build-on-aws/content/tutorials/fourier-iot/index.md

   text("The window being used is: " + windowName, 5, 20);
 }

-void keyReleased()
+//You can press w to turn on FFT haming to reduce amount of noise in the spectrum void keyReleased()
 {
   if ( key == 'w' )